mathworks/Rodent-Sleep-Spindle-Detector/README.md

 1. Open the app after installation.
 2. Open EEG and/or video of a rodent
-3. Use sliders or their respective edit fields to adjust the binary threshold, structural element size, and time.
+3. Use sliders or their respective edit fields to adjust the time, epoch, zoom, binary threshold, and area threshold.
 4. Click the Analyze button or File>Analyze in the menu to analyze the entire EEG and generate a spreadsheet of results.

 Validation (Optional)